 Fisher College takes the safety and well-being of its students very seriously.
 On campus students may confidentially identify an individual to be notified within 24 hours following an official determination that the student is missing for 24 hours.
-This information will be accessible only to authorized campus officials, and it may not be disclosed, except to law enforcement personnel in furtherance of a missing person investigation.
+Students are advised that this information will be accessible only to authorized campus officials, and it may not be disclosed, except to law enforcement personnel in furtherance of a missing person investigation.
 The Office of Housing and Residential Life collects this information during the on-campus move-in process and students may update or change missing person contact information at any time by contacting the Office of Housing and Residential Life.
 In addition, all students may provide the College with confidential contact information that may be used to reach the student in the event of an emergency.

+In the event a student under 18 years of age and not emancipated, Fisher College must notify a custodial parent or guardian within 24 hours of the determination that the student is missing, in addition to notifying any additional contact person designated by the student.
+For all missing students, Fisher College will notify the local law enforcement agency within 24 hours of the determination that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.
 All members of the Fisher College community are required to notify the Department of Public Safety (8880 from a campus phone or 617-236-8880 from off campus and cell phones) immediately when they believe a student is missing for 24 hours.
 The college, acting through its various departments, offices, and employees, shall notify the Department of Public Safety immediately in all cases of missing persons reported to any employee of the College.
 In all cases, the Department of Public Safety will notify the Dean of Students directly of any missing student report.